Inflation is red hot, soaring to 6.8% in November, the highest in nearly four decades

 Even discounters are raising prices

-For Peter Elitzer, who runs a chain of discount clothing stores, any price hike is a big deal.
+For Peter Elitzer, who runs a chain of discount clothing stores that stretches from the northeast to the Great Lakes and as far south as North Carolina, any price hike is a big deal.

 "Our whole business model is based upon value — 95-98% of our merchandise sells for $30 and less," Elitzer says.
 "It's really middle America who's going to feel the biggest pain on this."